MailMan PHP Extension Reference Documentation

 FetchMimeBd

-Fetches an email by UIDL and returns the MIME source of the email in uidl.
+Fetches an email from the POP3 server by UIDL and stores the raw MIME source

 Returns true for success, false for failure.